 Hana Assafiri, head cook and owner of iconic Melbourne institution Moroccan Soup Bar, describes the restaurant as, ‘a vision where everyone who visited felt their senses were stimulated.
 To share experiences and walk away a little changed as a consequence’.
 Hana is the author of Moroccan Soup Bar: Recipes of a Spoken Menu.

 Fiona established Austin Design Associates 20 years ago.
 After completing her education in both fine art and design, she worked for several interior design magazines, including Home Beautiful, The Period Home Renovator, Belle and The Age’s ‘Home’ section, while also practicing as an interior designer.
 Fiona’s previous experience includes working as an interior designer with the Stonehenge Group before establishing her own design practice.
 She particularly enjoys the process of collaborating with her clients and with builders, cabinet makers, architects and building designers.
 Fiona also has a passion for 1950s and 60s architecture, particularly in Beaumaris.
 Fiona is a Fellow of the Design Institute of Australia and has been a member since 1983.
 She is the co-author of Beaumaris Modern.

 David Blisset is an award-winning Australian writer who has contributed three entries to the Award Winning Australian Writing series spanning from 2011-2013.
 He has served as a co-writer on Melbourne Books' titles including Snake Catcher (with Tony Harrison) and Our Primate Family (with Lou Grossfeldt).
-Currently, Blisset is serving as the writing coordinator for Reflections of Elephants (by Bobby-Jo Clow) which is due for release in 2016.
+Blisset served as the writing coordinator for Reflections of Elephants (by Bobby-Jo Clow) which was released in 2016.

 Author of The Dingoes' Lament, John Bois is the bass player of the Dingoes.
 He currently lives in Florida, USA, where he teaches high school biology.